49 Years Ago: Gram Parsons Dies

-It was 40 years ago today, on Sept.
+It was 49 years ago today, on Sept.
 19, 1973, that singer-songwriter Gram Parsons passed away.
-Parsons was only 26 years old when he died from an overdose of morphine and alcohol.
+Parsons was only 26 years old when he died, from an overdose of morphine and alcohol.

-The Florida native began his professional music career with the Byrds in 1968, before launching into a series of other musical endeavors, including a stint with the Flying Burrito Brothers and a short-lived solo career.
-But while his addictions cut short his promising music career, his legacy continues to live on in music, thanks in part to his friendship with Emmylou Harris.
+A Florida native, Parsons began his professional music career with the Byrds in 1968, before launching into a series of other musical endeavors, including a stint with the Flying Burrito Brothers and a short-lived solo career.
+But while his addictions cut short his promising music career, his legacy continues to live on, thanks in part to his friendship with Emmylou Harris.